 Our knees support everyday mobility.
 Painful knee arthritis symptoms can seem debilitating, but they don’t have to be.
 When it comes to arthritis, patience and perseverance are essential.
 With diet, effective exercises, and the right knee support arthritis can be manageable.

-Talk to a physician about your knee pain to get advice on the best knee brace options for you.
+Arthritis can be a big knee problem if left unchecked.
+Talk to a physician about your knee pain to get advice on the best osteoarthritis knee brace options for you.
+Consider working with a great physical therapist before considering knee surgery.
+As always, start with your family medicine provider.